jptweb/IGME-110-Fall-2025/documents/p4-1-workplan.md

 > **Before You Start:** Review the [Week 15A Notes](../weekly/15A.md) for video editing software comparisons and tutorials.
 Also read the **AI & Editing Tools Policy** in the [Rough Cut instructions](p4-2-rough-cut.md#ai--editing-tools-policy) - understanding what's allowed now will save you headaches later.
 >
-> **Final Exam Bonus:** There's an optional video showcase during finals week where you can earn up to 3 bonus points.
-See [Week 15B Notes](../weekly/15B.md) for details.
+> **Final Exam Bonus:** There's an optional video showcase during finals week where you can earn up to 4 bonus points!
+Submit the [Video Showcase Signup Form](https://forms.gle/yC4UWL3GRc2LgiC18) before the final exam period.
+See [Week 15B Notes](../weekly/15B.md) for full details.

 ---